A Grid-Based Framework for E-Scooter Demand Representation and Temporal Input Design for Deep Learning: Evidence from Austin, Texas: Experimental Setup

 \subsection{Loss Function}

-Let $Y \in \mathbb{R}^{2 \times H \times W}$ denote the ground-truth demand image for a single sample, where the two channels correspond to pick-up and drop-off demand, and let $\widehat{Y} \in \mathbb{R}^{2 \times H \times W}$ denote the corresponding model prediction.
-Let $M \in \{0,1\}^{H \times W}$ be the global binary activity mask, where $M_{rc}=1$ indicates an active spatial cell within the valid operating region and $M_{rc}=0$ otherwise.
+Let \(Y \in \mathbb{R}^{2 \times H \times W}\) denote the ground-truth demand image for a single sample, where the two channels correspond to pick-up and drop-off demand, and \(H \times W\) denote the height and width of the demand image.
+Let \(\widehat{Y} \in \mathbb{R}^{2 \times H \times W}\) denote the corresponding model prediction.
+Let \(M \in \{0,1\}^{H \times W}\) be the global binary activity mask over the spatial grid, indexed by row \(r\) and column \(c\), where \(M_{rc}=1\) indicates an active spatial cell (i.e., pixel) within the valid operating region and \(M_{rc}=0\) otherwise.
 The mask is applied identically to both output channels.
-The masked mean squared error (masked MSE) for a single sample is computed as the average squared error over all masked spatial cells in both output channels and is defined as:
+The masked mean squared error (masked MSE) for a single sample is computed as the average squared error over all masked spatial cells in both output channels (i.e., \(C=2\)) and is defined as:

 For a training batch $\mathcal{B}$, the loss is computed as the average of the per-sample masked losses:

 This formulation ensures that optimization focuses exclusively on spatial locations with meaningful demand activity while preventing inactive grid cells (i.e., pixels) from artificially reducing the training objective.